 One way around this is to zip the laptop sleeve up first but pre-planning is not my strong point.
 Besides, even if you do this, the way the bag gets misshapen by the compression straps can change the way it sits on your back, making it far less comfortable.

 As a general rule, I don’t use internal compression straps anyway but for those of you who do, this could be a real downer.
-In fact, it is the only aspect of this bag that might be a deal breaker for me should I want to use the straps.
+In fact, it’s the only aspect of this bag that might be a deal-breaker for me should I want to use the straps.
 If you are an avid user of these straps and still intend on picking up your own Tortuga Setout Divide, you can always try loosening them up a little so the misshaping is less.

 There’s no beating around the bush on this one, Tortuga packs are expensive.
 At $179 the Setout Divide is their cheapest travel backpack but that’s still significantly more than most of us would want to pay for a backpack.